nnejifoundation/nnejifoundation.github.io/pages/about.md

 Upon returning to the United States in the 1990s, Monica and her family first settled in the small, close-knit town of Denmark, South Carolina where she had to essentially start afresh her career.
 She worked several odd jobs to provide for her family.
 She eventually obtained her U.S. RN license and began working at Palmetto Richland Memorial Hospital in Columbia, SC.
 She then moved the family to Durham, North Carolina following a career opportunity at Duke University Medical Center where she worked as a clinical nurse in the Heart Center for over 5 years before transitioning into the mental health field where she devoted nearly 10 years to the State government at what is now Central Regional Hospital in Butner, NC.
 She worked diligently until 2019 when she passed away peacefully, surrounded by her loving children.

-The Monica Chibuogu Nneji Foundation was established by Monica’s children to honor their mother.
-Monica dedicated her life to caring for others, in her long career as a registered nurse, as a champion for academic excellence, and advocate for people with special needs.
-We hope you will join us in continuing the great work Monica began in the community.

-layout: page
-permalink: /:basename/
----
 ## Board of Directors

 ### Dr. Jackie Ogechi Nneji, Co-Founder & Director